kevinohara80/shef/README.md

 ### shef.box(host) || shef.box(opts)

+Create an instance of a box object to represent one of your DIRECTV boxes

 ### box.getTuned(cb)

+Return the information about the current tuned channel on the box

 ### box.getProgInfo(chan, cb) || getProgInfo(opts, cb)

+Get information about a program

 ### box.tune(chan, cb) || tune(opts, cb)

+Tune your box to a certain channel

 ### box.key(key_name).up(cb)

+Simulate a `key up` event on the remote

 ### box.key(key_name).down(cb)

+Simulate a `key down` event on the remote

 ### box.key(key_name).press(cb)

+Simulate a `key press` event on the remote.
+This is the equivalent of a key down + key up.

 ### box.getVersion(cb)

+Get version information about the box

 ### box.getOptions(cb)

+Get all of the command options for the box

 ### box.getMode(cb)

+Get the current mode of the box. `0` is standby and `1` is active

 ### box.getLocations(cb)

+Get an array of the locations for the box

 ## More Info